Are you looking for a part-time teaching position?

 The Community Education Department at College of the Redwoods has a mission to serve the educational needs of Humboldt and Del Norte Counties.
 We are dedicated to providing excellent programming.
 We want to have some of the best instructors and course offerings found anywhere.
 If you are interested in being a part of this fun-loving team, contact us at 707-476-4500.

 All you need is a passion for a subject, expertise or skill in that area, and a desire to share that knowledge with others.
 A sense of humor, as well as good communication and people skills are important.
 You must be flexible and have a desire to educate people of all ages, sexes, abilities and cultural backgrounds.
 If this sounds like you, please contact us!
-The appropriate department will review all proposals.
+All proposals will be reviewed by the Community Education office.

 Community Education is for everyone!
 Our Department currently serves many different locations throughout Humboldt and Del Norte Counties including Eureka, Garberville, Crescent City, Hoopa and more.
 Most of our students range from 16-85.

-Upon completion of all paperwork, each department will assign instructors to classes or the instructor is then ready to teach their proposed course.
+Upon completion of all paperwork, the Community Education office will work with the instructor on the assignment of class dates and times.
 Courses are offered based on minimum enrollment, and availability of instructional requirements (such as classrooms, equipment, supplies, qualified instructor) to insure optimal instructional conditions.

 Community Education courses are formatted to be user-friendly to the general public.
 They tend to be different from traditional education in: